yuvrajkarna2717/openbooks-api/README.md

 ## Contributing

-We welcome contributions to **ScrapeBackend API**!
+We welcome contributions to **openbooks-api**!
 If you'd like to help improve this project, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).